xen-troops/moulin/docs/user-reference.rst

   :code:`local.conf`.
 Instead, a new file :code:`moulin.conf` will be created.
 This file will then be included from :code:`local.conf`.

-* :code:`layers` - list of additional layers.
-Those layers will be added to the build using :code:`bitbake-layers add-layer {layers}` command.
+* :code:`layers` - list of layers managed by Moulin for this Yocto build.
+Moulin synchronizes the active BitBake layer configuration with this list: it adds missing layers, removes layers that were previously managed by Moulin but are no longer listed, and reorders managed layers when needed.
+Layers not managed by Moulin are left untouched.

 * :code:`work_dir` - `bitbake`'s work directory.
 The default value is
   "build".
 This is where files like "conf/local.conf" are stored.
 You